CHE-20059 - Physical and Structural Chemistry

 Description for 2024/25

-Employing a variety of assessment methods, this module introduces students to a range of theoretical models that are able to account for many of the experimentally observed properties of quantum systems, f-block chemistry, electrolyte solutions, enzyme catalysis and inhibition, phases, macromolecular systems and the diffraction of x-rays by crystals.
+This module introduces a range of theoretical models that can account for many of the experimentally observed properties of quantum systems, f-block chemistry, electron deficient compounds, main group organometallics, electrolyte solutions, enzyme catalysis and inhibition, phases, macromolecular systems and the diffraction of x-rays by crystals.

 Aims